actions/toolkit/docs/javascript-action.md

 ## Define Metadata

 Your action has a name and a description.
-Update all fields .
+Update all fields in action.yml .

 ```yaml
 name: 'Hello'